LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

  $$d(x_n, x)\to 0 \iff p\U j(x_n-x)}\to 0 \quad \forall j \in \mathbb{N}.$$
 </div>

-And if $d'$ is any other distance verifying the above then $d,d'$ induce the same topology on $E$.
+And if $d'$ is any other distance verifying the above, then $d,d'$ induces the same topology on $E$.

-**Hint:** For uniqueness use that the topology of a first countable space is completely determined by sequential convergence.
+**Hint:** For uniqueness, use the fact that the topology of a first countable space is completely determined by sequential convergence.

 In the case of the Schwartz
 space $\mathcal{S}(\mathbb{R}^d\to\mathbb{C})$ we give it the topology